ibm-cloud-docs/resiliency/services/template.md

 Complex changes are enabled/disabled with feature flags to control exposure.

 Changes that impact customer workloads will be described by notifications.
 See [monitoring notifications and status](/docs/account?topic=account-viewing-cloud-status) for planned maintenance, announcements, and release notes that impact this service.

+## TODO Issues to resolve in this template

+Customer recovery from BYOK loss -  this was covered in Secrets Manager is it a general problem?
+Term to use for a service instance: service instance, cluster, resource